-- Guy Eric Schalnat Paul Schmidt - Tim Weaner
+Guy Eric Schalnat

+Paul Schmidt Tim Wegner

 The PNG Reference Library is supplied "AS IS".
 The Contributing Authors and Group 42, Inc. disclaim all warranties, expressed or implied, including, without limitation, the warranties of merchantability and of fitness for any purpose.
 The Contributing Authors and Group 42, Inc. assume no liability for direct, indirect, incidental, special, exemplary, or consequential damages, which may result from the use of the PNG Reference Library, even if advised of the possibility of such damage.

-Permission is hereby granted to use, copy, modify, and distribute this source code, or portions hereof, for any purpose, without fee, subject to the following restrictions: 1.
-The origin of this source code must not be misrepresented.
-2. Altered versions must be plainly marked as such and must not be misrepresented as being the original source.
-3. This Copyright notice may not be removed or altered from any source or altered source distribution.
+Permission is hereby granted to use, copy, modify, and distribute this source code, or portions hereof, for any purpose, without fee, subject to the following

+- The origin of this source code must not be misrepresented. - Altered versions must be plainly marked as such and must not be misrepresented as being the original source. - This Copyright notice may not be removed or altered from any source or altered source distribution.

 The Contributing Authors and Group 42, Inc. specifically permit, without fee, and encourage the use of this source code as a component to supporting the PNG file format in commercial products.
 If you use this source code in a product, acknowledgment is not required but would be appreciated.

-A "png_get_copyright" function is available, for convenient a prig_get_copyright_function is available, for contraction use in "about" boxes and the like: printf("%s",png_get_copyright(NULL));Also, the PNG logo

-(in PNG format, of course) is supplied in the files "pngbar.png" and "pngbar.jpg (88x31) and "pngnow.png" (98x31).
+A "png get copyright" function is available, for convenient use in "about" boxes and the like: printf("%s",png get copyright(NULL));Also, the PNG logo (in PNG format, of course) is supplied in the files "pngbar.png" and "pngbar.jpg (88x31) and "pngnow.png" (98x31).